smasyn/getclean/README.md

 =========
 the variables are named <activity>.<subjectid>, where

-o <activity> is the label of the activity, with possible values: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS o <subject> is the subject identification with possible values: 1 to 30
+* <activity> is the label of the activity, with possible values: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
+* <subject> is the subject identification with possible values: 1 to 30

-the observations are the means and standard deviations of the parameters or features of the accelerometers o tBodyAcc-XYZ o tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag
+the observations are the means and standard deviations of the parameters or features of the accelerometers
+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
+* gravityMean
-tBodyAccMean
+* tBodyAccMean
-tBodyAccJerkMean
+* tBodyAccJerkMean
-tBodyGyroMean
+* tBodyGyroMean
-tBodyGyroJerkMean
+* tBodyGyroJerkMean

 A cell represents the average of each variable for each activity and each subject